justcarlock/AzurePS/README.md

 # AzurePS
 Repository for Azure PS Code

-This has been Heavily sanitized to not include PII or Tenant info PLease be cautious about editing.
+This has been heavily sanitized to not include PII or Tenant info.
+Please be cautious with your edits.